hungvx-dev/ard-nuxt3/ADR-docs.md

 #### Navigation

-The <NuxtLink> component links pages between them.
-It renders an <a> tag with the href attribute set to the route of the page.
+The `<NuxtLink>` component links pages between them.
+It renders an `<a>` tag with the href attribute set to the route of the page.
 Once the application is hydrated, page transitions are performed in JavaScript by updating the browser URL.
 This prevents full-page refreshes and allows for animated transitions.

-**Example:**
+**Example**:

 ```vue
 <template>